oracle-livelabs/oci/apps-cloud-adventure-scm/03-s2s-sourcing/sourcing.md

-## Task 1: figure out why the Automatic Award Recommendation has elected not to award EIP Inc. in this negotiation.
+## Task 1: Determine why the Automatic Award Recommendation has elected not to award EIP Inc. in this negotiation.

 1. You will need to go to the negotiations page.